learn-video/rtmp-live/README.md

     Stream Key: golive

 4. Start your live streaming session in OBS Studio.
 The platform will now receive your live stream and make it available for playback.
+5. Use a player like [VLC](https://www.videolan.org/vlc/) and point it to http://127.0.0.1:8080/golive/index.m3u8.
+You can also use a browser with a proper extension to play HLS.

 ![RTMP Settings](misc/rtmp_settings.png)